Start9Labs/service-pipeline/wrapper-testing-procedure.md

 # Wrapper Testing Procedure
 The following is a standard procedue for testing service wrappers.
 This does not include testing the upstream service, which is different for every service and must be outlined by the service owner.

-*During testing, put yourself in the shoes of a user who knows little to nothing about EmbassyOS or the service.*
+*During testing, put yourself in the shoes of a user who knows little to nothing about StartOS or the service.*

 ### Marketplace list
 - good icon, accurate title, and a clear short description